She Wolf (Shakira song): Background and composition

-"She Wolf" was composed by Shakira, John Hill, and Sam Endicott.
-Its lyrics were written by Shakira.
-Shakira and Hill also served as the producers of the song.
-It contains a sample of the strings breakdown from "Good Times" by Chic.
 In an interview with Rolling Stone, Shakira said that the idea for "She Wolf" came to her "very mysteriously", revealing "I was in the studio in a bad mood that day, then I got inspired and went to a corner and I wrote the lyrics and the melody in 10 minutes.
 The image of the she wolf just came to my head, and when I least expected it I was howling and panting".
+Initially, she felt unsure of being able to write the lyrics in English, reaching out to Sia and Seth MacFarlane for help but nothing came to fruition.
+Shakira ended up writing the entire lyrics by herself.
+The music was composed by Shakira with John Hill and Sam Endicott.
+Shakira and Hill also served as the producers of the song.
 Endicott, musician and lead singer of American post-punk band The Bravery, explained how he and Hill began working with Shakira, saying she "contacted him (Hill), asking if he had any stuff.
 We never had her in mind.
 We just made the thing independently of her, and then she liked it a lot, and she sang over it.
 She used some of the melodies we put in there and then wrote these crazy lyrics about being a werewolf.
 And that's how it happened".
-"She Wolf" was described by Slant Magazine as a "sleek, hi-NRG/Italo throwback that's drenched in disco strings" and "sleek electropop".
+"She Wolf" contains a sample of the strings breakdown from "Good Times" by Chic.
+The single was described by Slant Magazine as a "sleek, hi-NRG/Italo throwback that's drenched in disco strings" and "sleek electropop".
 Mikael Wood from Spin identified the song's genre as synth-pop.
 Shakira also howls and pants at various times during the song.
 It is written in B minor key and is a fast dance groove with a tempo of 122 beats per minute.
 Shakira's vocal range on the song spans from B3 to D5.
 One of the lines of the song, in which Shakira sings "I'm starting to feel just a little abused, like a coffee machine in an office", is often cited as an example of the unusual lyrics present in Shakira's songs.

 The song was released by Epic Records as the lead single from the album of the same name.
 "She Wolf" was made available for digital download on iTunes on 10 July 2009.
 It was released as a CD single later on 21 September.
 A Spanish-language translation of the song titled "Loba", which features additional lyrical contributions from Jorge Drexler, was released on 6 July 2009.